mui/material-ui/SECURITY.md

 ## Reporting a Vulnerability

-You can report a vulnerability following the instructions in https://tidelift.com/docs/security.
+You can report a vulnerability sending us an email at material.ui.org@gmail.com.